akras14/alexkras.com/posts/git-itermidiate-tips/git-tips.md

 For example, I once had a manager who required weekly reports submitted each Friday.
 So every Friday I would just run: `git log --author="Alex Kras" --after="1 week ago" --oneline`, edit it a little and send it in to the manager for review.

 Git has a lot more command line parameters that are handy.
-Just run `man git log` and see what it can do for you.
+Just run `man git-log` and see what it can do for you.

 If everything else fails, git has a `--pretty` parameter that let's you create a highly customizable output.